TheCSharpAcademy/CodeReviews.FlagshipProject/Flagship.BBualdo/LifeIsAGame/README.md

 #### Further Development
 65. In ```useAchievementsUnlocker``` split useEffect to 3 UseEffects, one for each achievement category check.
 I need to think about dependencies in the array because up to now it caused those achievements unlock twice (probably because React doesn't catch up with Redux state updates).
 66. In ```EditProfileForm``` I used ```useWatch``` from **React-Hook-Form** ```useMemo``` to track if user changed any values in his profile info.
 If not, there is no need to perform any requests.
+67. Defined ```EnsureCreated``` EF method to be sure that Database is successfully created when application is started.

 ### 🧰 Built with